ssw123455/erc8004-/IMPLEMENTERS_GUIDE.md

 # ERC-8004 v1.0 Implementer's Guide

-> **Reference Implementation**: This guide is based on the production-ready reference implementation by ChaosChain Labs, deployed on 5 testnets with 79/79 tests passing.
+> **Reference Implementation**: This guide is based on the production-ready reference implementation by ChaosChain, deployed on 5 testnets with 79/79 tests passing.

 ## Table of Contents
 1. [Overview](#overview)